Skip to Content

 VA Charleston health care employees receive training in clinical care that is responsive to the unique needs of LGBTQ+ Veterans.
 Our trained LGBTQ+ Veteran care coordinators are fully equipped to support the health, welfare, and dignity of you and your family.

-LGBT refers to lesbian, gay, bisexual and transgender identities.
-The ‘Q’ refers to queer identities, as well as those who are questioning their sexual orientation and/or gender identity.
-The + sign is meant to be inclusive of sexual orientations and gender identities beyond LGBT, including pansexual, asexual, agender, gender non-conforming, gender diverse, nonbinary, gender neutral and other identities.
+LGBTQ+ refers to lesbian, gay, bisexual and trans-identifying identities.
+The ‘Q’ refers to queer identities, as well as those who are questioning their sexual orientation and/or sexual identity.
+The + sign is meant to be inclusive of sexual orientations and sexual identities beyond LGBT, including pansexual, asexual, sexual non-conforming, sexually diverse, nonbinary, sexually neutral and other identities.

 Ralph H. Johnson VA Health Care System seeks to promote the health, welfare, and dignity of LGBTQ+ Veterans and their families.
 We are committed to making sensitive and high-quality health care accessible.
 Our employees are prepared to provide personalized, patient-centered care in a safe, affirming, and welcoming environment.